DHS COVID-19 PROVIDER RESOURCES // OMAP

 Additional information is also available on the CDC website and through CMS.

-Information on MA Program coverage related to COVID-19, including an FAQ document and instructions regarding the procedure codes to use for COVID-19 lab screenings, can be found on the Department of Human Services website here.
+Information on MA Program coverage related to COVID-19, including a FAQ document and instructions regarding the procedure codes to use for COVID-19 lab screenings, can be found on the DHS website.

 The Pennsylvania Department of Health has a dedicated page for COVID-19 that provides regular updates.
 Click here for the most up to date information regarding COVID-19.